God’s Covenant: with

 The legal inheritance of Jacob naturally went to Reuben, the first son of Jacob’s first wife, Leah.
 However, Reuben slept with Jacob’s concubine, Bilhah (Genesis 35:22).
 This sin disqualified him to be the family’s legal heir; so Reuben’s firstborn rights passed to Joseph, the first son of Jacob’s second wife, Rachel (1 Chronicles 5:1,2), whom Jacob loved more than Leah (Genesis 29:18,30).

 God had appeared to Jacob/Israel and had promised him the land of Canaan as an everlasting possession to his descendants (Genesis 48:3,4).
-Those words “everlasting possession” let us know that God has not permanently abandoned His covenant and promise to Israel.
+That phrase “everlasting possession” lets us know that God has not permanently abandoned His covenant with and promises to Israel.
 Before Jacob died, he declared Joseph’s two sons, Ephraim and Manasseh, to be his own sons (48:5), bestowing the blessings of Abraham and Isaac upon them (48:16).
 In doing this, Jacob conferred upon Joseph a double blessing.

 More importantly, Jacob imparted the blessing of the firstborn upon Ephraim, Joseph’s younger son, thus putting him ahead of Manasseh, the older son (Genesis 48:13,17-20).
-Interestingly, this continued the blessing of the spiritual birthright to the “second born,” just as it had been conferred upon Isaac, Jacob, and Joseph.
-(See also Could the fact that Jacob, Isaac's second-born, received the blessing of his first-born twin, Esau, foreshadow a greater purpose or principle that God had in mind?)
+Interestingly, this continued the blessing of the spiritual birthright to the “second born,” just as it had been conferred upon Isaac, Jacob, and Joseph (see the second greater than the first).

 northern and southern kingdoms